Antix-Development/WebPlus/README.md

 For all intents and purposes WebPlus is a just a [WebView2](https://learn.microsoft.com/en-us/microsoft-edge/webview2/) control that fills the client area of a [Windows Form](https://learn.microsoft.com/en-us/dotnet/desktop/winforms/?view=netframeworkdesktop-4.8), with a [host object coclass](https://learn.microsoft.com/en-us/microsoft-edge/webview2/how-to/hostobject?tabs=win32) glued on to provide some extra functionality.
 Hot reloading is provided using a [FileSystemWatcher](https://learn.microsoft.com/en-us/dotnet/api/system.io.filesystemwatcher?vview=netframework-4.8.1).

-When a WebPlus application launches,
+When a WebPlus application launches, it..

-:one: Creates a windows containing a WebView2 control.
+1. Creates a windows containing a WebView2 control.

-:two: Loads persistent options from *"app/app.json"*.
+2. Loads persistent options from *"app/app.json"*.

-:three: Modifies the windows form according to the options.
+3. Modifies the windows form according to the options.

-:four: Loads *"app/app.html"* into the WebView2 control.
+4. Loads *"app/app.html"* into the WebView2 control.

 When *"app/app.html"* has fully loaded the `window.onload` event in *"app/app.js"* is fired, which starts the app running.